msoler75/pinia-persist-dont-work/README.md

 # Pinia persisted state fail in Nuxt 3 when using in plugin

-I you init store from plugin start the persist state don't work.
+If you init store from plugin start the persist state don't work.

-Any message is produces, any warning.
+Any message is shown, any warning.

 Just it does not work.

-anyplugin.js:
 ```
+// anyplugin.js:
 export default defineNuxtPlugin((nuxtApp) => {

    // using here will generate fail in persisting